IskinderA/IskinderA/project-water.md

 ## Roles & Contributions

-**My Contributions**
+### My Contributions

-- Drew conclusions about the selective **contaminant extraction function** of pure and surface-modified carbon nanotubes based on analysis of interfacial adsorptive structure and dynamics.
+- Investigated interfacial adsorption mechanisms to characterize the **selective capture of small-molecule contaminants** on pristine and surface-modified carbon nanotubes

-- **Set up simulation systems** capturing curved adsorption phenomena at the atomic scale for efficient computation with LAMMPS.
+- Designed and implemented **molecular simulation systems** to capture curved surface adsorption phenomena at the atomic scale using atomistic simulations (HPC-enabled)

-- Wrote, tested, and employed **de-novo analysis scripts** to characterize how water, small molecule contaminants (mainly benzoic acid, but also naphthoic and anthroic acids), and carbon nanotube surfaces interact.
+- Developed and applied **custom analysis workflows** to quantify structure, mobility, and interaction dynamics of water, organic molecules (e.g., benzoic, naphthoic, and anthroic acids), and carbon-based materials

-**Collaborative Contributions**
+### Collaborative Contributions

-- Conducted wet-lab experiments to validate simulation predictions.
+- Contributed to experimental validation through **wet-lab adsorption and isotherm studies**

-- Provided sorption capacity measurements from isotherm studies.
+- Supported measurement and analysis of **sorption capacity and equilibrium behavior**

-- Collaborated on joint interpretation of simulation and experimental data to confirm selective contaminant capture.
+- Collaborated on integrated interpretation of simulation and experimental results to confirm **structure–function relationships in adsorption behavior**

 ---

-## Key Discoveries
+## Key Findings

-- Minor surface modification (~1% of surface carbons) via carboxylic functional groups is sufficient to induce **optimum surface capture of benzoic acid**.
+- Demonstrated that minimal surface modification (~1% functionalization) can significantly enhance **selective adsorption and retention of aromatic molecules**

-- Benzoic acid is captured more efficiently on grooves of single-walled carbon nanotube bundles than on multi-walled carbon nanotube surfaces.
+- Identified the role of nanoscale geometry, showing that **high-energy binding sites in nanotube bundle grooves** enable stronger adsorption than planar or multi-walled surfaces

-- Findings supported by **molecular dynamics simulations** and **experimental isotherm studies**, linking binding potential and sorption capacity.
+- Established quantitative links between **molecular interactions, adsorption structure, and macroscopic sorption behavior** through combined simulation and experimental approaches

 ---